CiscoDevNet/AppDynamicsAgent/README.md

 ---

-**NOTE**
+# NOTE

-The -ObjC flag is necessary because the iOS Agent defines categories with methods that can be called at runtime, and by default, these methods are not loaded by the linker.
+The **-ObjC** flag is necessary because the iOS Agent defines categories with methods that can be called at runtime, and by default, these methods are not loaded by the linker.
 As a result, you'll get an "unrecognized selector" runtime exception.
 The use of -ObjC ensures the methods will be loaded.

 ---

 # Further Documentation

 For a more detailed description of how to use SDK, or for troubleshooting information, please see the
 [official documentation](https://docs.appdynamics.com/appd/21.x/21.7/en/end-user-monitoring/mobile-real-user-monitoring/instrument-ios-applications)

----